MicrosoftDocs/fabric-docs/docs/cicd/variable-library/get-started-variable-libraries.md

 ---
 title: Get started with Variable libraries
-description: Learn how use Microsoft Fabric Variable libraries to customize and share item configurations in a workspace.
+description: Learn how to use Microsoft Fabric Variable libraries to customize and share item configurations in a workspace.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: NimrodShalit